-The Fire Marshal's Office wants this to work for Maine.
-We'd like to see new businesses and jobs created as result of this law but most importantly however, we want to accomplish this as safely as possible.
-We do not want to see major increases in fireworks related fires or injuries and we are relying on those who sell consumer fireworks to make sure the purchasing public is aware of the inherent dangers and proper procedures for use.
+The Fire Marshal's Office wants this activity to work for Maine.
+We'd like to see new businesses and jobs created as result of this law but most importantly, we want to accomplish this as safely as possible.
+We do not want to see major increases in fireworks-related fires or injuries and we are relying on those who sell consumer fireworks to make sure the purchasing public is aware of the inherent dangers and proper procedures for use.
 Users need to listen to licensed sales staff and exercise the caution they prescribe in the selection and use of these products.

 Application Materials to Sell Consumer Fireworks in Maine

-- You may also need a local permit to sell in a given town.
+You may also need a local permit to sell in a given town.
 Check to see if the sale of consumer fireworks is allowed in the town whee you plan to operate your business.
-Some towns may not allow the sale of consumer fireworks nor their use.
+Some towns may not allow the sale of consumer fireworks or their use.

-- Be sure to check with the appropriae code officials from the community in which you are planning to sell fireworks.
+Be sure to check with the appropriate code officials from the community in which you are planning to sell fireworks.
 A permit may be required and if it is, the Fire Marshal's Ofice will want a copy during the application process.